Ernst Degner: Defection

 The initial plan was to cross from East Berlin into West Berlin and then fly to West Germany.
 The borders in Berlin allowed the free passage of East Germans into West Berlin where many then worked.
-Before such an escape could be implemented, the Berlin Wall was built in August 1961 and Berlin borders were tightly sealed.
+But before such an escape could be implemented, the Berlin Wall was built in August 1961 and Berlin borders were tightly sealed.
 Degner then arranged for the escape of his family from the GDR in a car trunk on the weekend of 16-17 September 1961 while he was racing in the Swedish Grand Prix at Kristianstad.
 During the race, he could have secured the 125cc World Championship for himself and for MZ, but his engine failed early in the race.
 Ironically, his main rival for the 125cc World Title, Honda rider Tom Phillis, was unable to clinch the 125cc title at the race, as he finished sixth in the Swedish race, two laps behind the race winner.
-After the race, Degner drove his Wartburg car to Gedser, Denmark where he caught the ferry to Holstein-Grossenbrode, West Germany.
+After the race, Degner drove not his own Wartburg car, but that of Matsumiya to Gedser, Denmark where he caught the ferry to Holstein-Grossenbrode, West Germany.
 From there, he drove to Dillingen on the France/German border and met up with his wife and family, who had already safely defected to West Germany.

 After the MZ team had discovered his defection, the East German State accused Degner of deliberately destroying his engine in the Swedish race and the Allgemeiner Deutscher Motorsport Verband (ADMV, "General German Motorsport Federation") lodged a complaint with the FIM.
 The East Germans' accusations resulted in Degner's East German racing licence being revoked.
 Degner had, however, acquired a West German racing licence and with the help of Dr Joe Ehrlich, who owned EMC motorcycles, he was entered to ride a 125cc EMC at the next race of the championship in Argentina, where he could potentially salvage his world title.
 The ADMV advised the race organisers that Degner held no licence to race and the race organisers (who were paying the airfreight costs of getting motorcycles to Argentina) cabled the carriers of the EMC.
-This caused Degner's EMC machine being delayed on its journey to Argentina to the point where Degner was prevented from racing this EMC 125cc racer in the final 125cc World Championship round in Argentina.
+This delayed Degner's EMC machine on its journey to Argentina to the point where Degner was prevented from racing this EMC 125cc racer in the final 125cc World Championship round in Argentina.
 Phillis won the race and the World Title.
-Had Degner won that race, he could still have been crowned 125cc World Champion.
-At an FIM court in Geneva, Switzerland, on 25 and 26 November 1961, the court dismissed the complaint by MZ that Degner had deliberately wrecked the engine of his MZ at the 1961 Swedish Grand Prix.
+Had Degner won that race, he would have been crowned 125cc World Champion.
+At an FIM court in Geneva, Switzerland, on 25 and 26 November 1961, the court dismissed the charge by MZ that Degner had deliberately wrecked the engine of his MZ at the 1961 Swedish Grand Prix.